Key Points to Remember from this post

 Evidence suggests that insulin sensitivity is higher in the follicular phase, and decreases in the luteal phase of the menstrual cycle.
 This means that our blood sugar is more stable during this phase, because it is believed that estrogen enhances the efficiency of insulin.
 Higher estrogen in the first half of the cycle will help keep blood sugar and insulin stable.
 [3, 4]

-This is the time of the month where increased carbs are okay, and it’s fine to have your special sweet treats or drink alcohol because your body is much more able to handle those things.
-But if you pay attention, you’ll notice you don’t really crave these foods too much in this phase.
+This is the time of the month where increased carbs are okay, and it’s fine to have a special sweet treat or drink alcohol (in moderation ladies – once or twice in this phase is plenty) because your body is much more able to handle those things.
+But if you pay attention, you’ll notice you don’t really crave these foods too much in this phase anyway though.

 Estrogen also regulates the hunger and satiety mechanisms in the brain which will suppress appetite, and thus will make you feel lighter and less weighed down during this phase.